Understand Kilimanjaro Beyond the Climb

 Kilimanjaro’s Volcanic Cones: Kibo, Mawenzi & Shira

-Mount Kilimanjaro is not just Africa’s highest mountain , it is a massive dormant volcano formed over millions of years.
-What many trekkers don’t realize is that Kilimanjaro is made up of three distinct volcanic cones: Kibo, Mawenzi, and Shira.
+Mount Kilimanjaro is the highest mountain in Africa, but it is also a massive volcano formed over millions of years.

 Mount Kilimanjaro’s three volcanic peaks — Kibo, Mawenzi, and Shira seen from above